mademoixcel/Customer-Profiling-Analysis/README.md

 ## 6. Key Findings

-1. About 1 in every 5 customers accepts any of the campaigns.

-2. Wine is the most sold product in the last 2 years
+1. Wine is the most sold product in the last 2 years

-3. The 4th campaign was the most successful campaign.
+2. The 4th campaign was the most successful campaign.

-4. On average, individuals without children tend to spend more than those who do have children.
+3. On average, individuals without children tend to spend more than those who do have children.

+4. Old people spend more on gold products compared to other age groups

+5. August, May, October, and March produced more new customers than any other month.

-  Click here to read the detailed description of this project.
+Click [here](https://medium.com/@zehidata/customer-profiling-and-segmentation-b49651b96364) to read the detailed description of this project.